BastiDood/plus-minus/README.md

 # Install the dependencies.
 pnpm install

 # Synchronize auto-generated files from SvelteKit.
+Already run by `pnpm install` by default.
 pnpm prepare

 # Start the development server with live reloading + hot module replacement.